lyubomirlichev/lyubomirlichev.github.io/_posts/2022-07-04-personal-covalent.md

 ### What I worked on
 Designed and implemented game mechanics:
- - A movable player character represented by an atom made of protons and neutrons, with customisable orbiting electrons
+ - A movable player character represented by an atom made of protons and neutrons, with customisable orbiting electrons.
  - Spawnable enemies with varying strength, based on their assigned element. e.g. Helium, Boron, Hydrogen etc...
- - Hostile enemies with the goal of destroying the player
+ - Hostile enemies with the goal of destroying the player.
- - Player shooting mechanics to allow combat with spawnable enemies
+ - Player shooting mechanics to allow combat with spawnable enemies.
- - Isometric top-down camera system following player
+ - Isometric top-down camera system following player.

 [GitHub Source](https://github.com/lyubomirlichev/Covalent/tree/main)